Coupeville

 About the Coupeville Creative District

-The Coupeville Creative District, nestled in the heart of Whidbey Island, Washington, is a vibrant hub that celebrates the region's rich history, arts, and culture.
-Coupeville, one of the oldest towns in Washington, is steeped in indigenous heritage as the traditional land of the Lower Skagit, a Coast Salish people.
-The District lies within the boundaries of Ebey’s Landing National Historical Reserve.
+The Coupeville Creative District, or CCD, nestled in the heart of Whidbey Island, Washington, is a vibrant hub that celebrates the region's rich history, arts, and culture.
+Coupeville, one of the oldest towns in Washington residing within the boundaries of Ebey’s Landing National Historical Reserve, is steeped in Indigenous heritage as the traditional land of the Lower Skagit, a Coast Salish people.
 This small town preserves its historical charm with a downtown district filled with 19th-century buildings overlooking Penn Cove.
-The Creative District showcases the community's diverse talents and traditions, from indigenous crafts and storytelling to contemporary art forms.
+The CCD showcases the community's diverse talents and traditions, from indigenous crafts and storytelling to contemporary art forms.
 It is a place for creatives to thrive and create.

 Artists and art enthusiasts are drawn to Coupeville for its thriving creative community.
-The town is home to the nationally recognized Pacific Northwest Art School, which offers workshops.
-The district is dotted with galleries and studios where local artisans display their work, providing inspiration and opportunities for collaboration.
-In addition, culinary arts thrive in Coupeville, where local restaurants and cafes incorporate ingredients from the island's fertile farmland and surrounding waters.
+The town is home to the nationally recognized Pacific Northwest Art School, which offers workshops taught by world class artists.
+The District is dotted with galleries and studios where local artisans display their work, providing inspiration and opportunities for collaboration.
+In addition, culinary arts thrive in Coupeville, where local restaurants and cafes incorporate ingredients from the Island's fertile farmland and surrounding waters.
 Penn Cove mussels, a renowned local delicacy, are a staple in many dishes, highlighting the area's rich maritime and agricultural traditions.

 Header photo courtesy of Matt Nienhuis.